-Have you ever noticed that some people are so extreme and just so dramatic about what happens to them.
+Have you ever noticed that some people are so extreme and just so dramatic about what happens to them?
 Sometimes, I wonder what is the real point of the drama, or what is the real issue causing this behavior?
-In fact some people just explain away the behavior describing the drama by saying it is just extroversion and just a little eccentric behavior.
-Sometimes people rationalize the behavior describing the person as someone who is just a very emotional, erratic person and dismiss what is happening and minimize the effect of what is taking place.
+In fact some people just explain away the behavior describing the drama and excusing extreme responses as extroversion or just a little eccentric behavior.
+At other times, people rationalize behavior describing the person as someone who is just a very emotional, erratic person and dismiss what is happening and minimize the effect of what is taking place.
 On the other hand, there are times when extreme behaviors should not be ignored because behavior can be a measure of a deeper problem not readily observed.

-Obviously, there is an important connection between the drama and the real issue that a person may acting out in response to in order to gain attention.
-For instance, the behavior can be an indicator of a person who feels neglected, abandoned emotionally, or extremely frustrated and is trying to resolve an internal feeling of crisis.
-Therefore, a factor that needs to be understood is that that there is a an unrecognized and deeply held felt need within the individual contributor to pathological attention seeking.
-As a result, the person who is behaving in a way that draws attention to their self is sending out the clear message that they want you to pay particular attention to them.
-Consequently, the behavior that you are witnessing is the unspoken behavior cue acted out to elicit a response from you through behaving in a peculiar or dramatic way.
+Obviously, there is an important connection between excessive drama and the real issue affecting a person who may act out in response to unregulated emotion in order to gain others attention.
+For instance, behavior can be an indicator of a person who feels neglected, abandoned emotionally, or extremely frustrated and is trying to resolve an internal feeling of crisis.
+Therefore, a factor needing to be understood is that that there is a an unrecognized and deeply held felt need within the individual contributor to pathological attention seeking.
+As a result, the person who is behaving in way’s that draws attention to their self is sending out the clear message that they want you to pay particular attention to them.
+Consequently, the behavior that you are witnessing is the unspoken cue acted out in order to elicit a response from through behaving in a peculiar or dramatic way.

-An important that question needs to be asked about behavior before dismissing the person is to take time understand motivation that drives the attention seeking behavior.
-In fact, the question should be asked concerning the underlying issue motivating attention seeking behavior and what is the real issue?
+An important question that needs to be asked about behavior before dismissing the person is to take time understand motivation that drives the attention seeking behavior.
+In fact, the question should be asked concerning the underlying issue motivating attention seeking behavior and the real issue beneath the behavior.
 Not all attention seeking behavior is related to a pathology connected to mental illness.
-This type of behavior may simply indicate relationship issues, which need to be addressed or social systems functionality issues in how people relate attached to a particular problem.
+This type of behavior may simply indicate relationship issues, which need to be addressed or social systems functionality in how people relate attached to a particular problem.
 With that said, what also must be considered is that attention seeking behavior is at the core of many mental health disorders and may indicate a need for further diagnosis to be performed by a professional therapist when behavior suggest that the actions of the attentions seeker are beyond the bounds of normal expectations.

 In the field of study about mental disorders this type of behavior is commonly associated with diagnosis’ such as, Borderline Personality, Narcissistic Personality, Munchausen’s Syndrome, and other mental illnesses listed in the DSM IV.
 Therefore, there are times when attention seeking behavior is extreme enough to merit further consideration as an indicator of a personality disorder associated with mental illness.